aviral10x/solidity-workshop/tutorials/2016-02-17-solidity-systems-I.md

 }
 ```

 Finally, it is worth noticing that you can actually pass in a contract that is not an `AccountValidator`.
-There is no type check when you convert an address to a contract type, so it would only show up when the contract is actually called; and in fact, so long as the contract has the required method the call will work - even if it does not actually actually extend `AccountValidator`.
+There is no type check when you convert an address to a contract type, so it would only show up when the contract is actually called; and in fact, so long as the contract has the required method the call will work - even if it does not actually extend `AccountValidator`.

 It is of course not recommended to use contracts in that way.